DanyPalma/Resume/src/typst/main.typ

   details: (
-    "Awarded 1st Place in Microsoft & RBC's Challenge at KnightHacks 2023.", "Optimized data pipeline speed from the webscraper to client-side injection by 18%", "Designed Landing Page and Injected User Interfaces using TailwindCSS.", "Pioneered functionality allowing our team to write React Components using TailwindCSS and TypeScript that could be injected into any website regardless of support."
+    "Awarded 1st Place in Microsoft & RBC's Challenge at KnightHacks 2023.", "Optimized data pipeline speed from the webscraper to client-side injection by 18%", "Pioneered functionality allowing our team to write React Components using TailwindCSS and TypeScript that could be injected into any website regardless of support."
   )
 )],